 Like many rescues, we simply love animals.
-And we have a special soft spot in our hearts for older dogs and cats who have been overlooked, forgotten, or abandoned.
+And we have a special soft spot in our hearts for older dogs who have been overlooked, forgotten, or abandoned.
 For various reasons, including moving, senior pets become disposable and end up at local shelters.

 Once there, finding them a new home has been very difficult historically, because most people want younger dogs, puppies, or purebred dogs from breeders.
 According to the American Pet Products Association, 34% of American families still obtain their dogs and cats through breeders; that’s a higher percentage than any other method, such as rescue (23%) or getting a pet from a friend or relative (20%).